Monitor Your Data With Freeze Panes In Excel!

 Description of our Data set

-An admin assistant working for a hypothetical plant nursery has compiled an information sheet, about the nursery’s seven top selling plants.
+An admin assistant at a plant nursery has compiled information about the nursery’s seven top-selling plants.

-Our data is laid out horizontally and we have the headings in the first column and the data spans range A3:H6.
-The gridlines have been turned off.
+Our data is laid out horizontally, and we have the headings in the first column and the data spans range A3:H6.

 Screenshot showing the first part of the data set for the Freeze First Column example.